 “The new band saw line from USNR is superior to other sawing technologies because it generates relatively little sawdust and wood shavings thanks to its fine and precise cuts,” says sawmill expert Fredriksson.
 A further benefit to boost productivity is the reduced distances between the logs along the conveyor section, thanks to the band saw line’s individual modules, allowing the high band speed to be used to the full.

 “The automation platform CPX and the function-integrated valve terminals CPX/ VTSA that actuate all drives – no matter whether pneumatic, servo-pneumatic or hydraulic – also play a major role in our modular design,” remarks Jonas Ljung, design manager at USNR.
 The robust valve terminals with protection to IP65 can handle dust, sawdust and wood shavings and are operated with different pressure zones.
-They actuate the many pneumatic cylinders of the type DNC and ADN that carry out positioning, clamping, centring and transport functions.
+They actuate the many pneumatic cylinders of the type DNC and ADN that carry out positioning, clamping, centering and transport functions.

 Hydraulic drives get their electrical pulses via the automation platform CPX.
-If greater flexibility is required because of the different dimensions of the logs, making the clamping and centring positions different, the pneumatic cylinders are actuated using the servo-pneumatic module CMAX via the CPX/VTSA.
+If greater flexibility is required because of the different dimensions of the logs, making the clamping and centering positions different, the pneumatic cylinders are actuated using the servo-pneumatic module CMAX via the CPX/VTSA.
 The pneumatic cylinders DNC used for this are additionally equipped with a displacement encoder to ensure precise positioning.

 The connection to the process control level is maintained by the CPX fieldbus module.
 “Here in Sweden we mostly use the PROFINET module, or Modbus® from Schneider Electric for other customers in Europe.
 In the USA and Canada, however, the band saw line can be supplied with the EtherNet/IP module or the DeviceNet® module on the CPX,” says Ljung when describing the high flexibility of the function-integrated valve terminals from Festo.